 - Suspended licence – the Ministry may suspend a service's licence if it is satisfied on reasonable grounds that it is not in the interests of the children attending or participating in the service for the service to continue to operate; or the service provider has physically ill-treated a child; or in guiding or controlling a child, subjected the child to solitary confinement or deprived the child of food, drink, warmth, shelter, mobility, or protection or failed to ensure that the child is not ill-treated; or failed to prevent a person reasonably suspected of doing anything referred to above from having contact with the children.
 A licence may also be suspended should the Ministry find that the service provider has failed to take all reasonable steps to ensure that children do not come into contact with staff or any other person involved in the provision of the service who is suffering from a disease or condition capable of being passed on to children and likely to have a detrimental effect on children if passed on to them.
 Should a service no longer be under the control of the licence holder, the Ministry may suspend the service's licence.

 What is shown on an ECE service licence

 - Full name of the person issued the licence.

-- The premises and centre’s name.
+- The service's name and address.

-- Full name of the contact person.
+- Full name of the service provider or the service provider's nominated contact person.

 - Date of issue.

-- Licence classification, e.g. full, provisional, etc.
+- Licence classification, e.g., full, provisional, etc.